The Act introduced simpler, more effective powers to tackle anti-social behaviour that provide better protection for victims and communities.

 The Community Trigger and Community Remedy empowers victims and communities, giving them a greater say in how agencies respond to complaints of anti-social behaviour and in out-of-court sanctions for offenders.

-The act will also:
+The Act also:

-tackle irresponsible dog ownership and the use of illegal firearms by gangs and organised criminal groups
+- tackles irresponsible dog ownership and the use of illegal firearms by gangs and organised criminal groups

-strengthen the protection afforded to the victims of forced marriage and those at risk of sexual harm
+- strengthens the protection afforded to the victims of forced marriage and those at risk of sexual harm

-enhance the professional capabilities and integrity of the police
+- enhances the professional capabilities and integrity of the police

-amend the port and border security powers in Schedule 7 to the Terrorism Act 2000, to ensure that they strike the right balance between the need to protect public safety and the protection of individual freedoms
+- amends the port and border security powers in Schedule 7 to the Terrorism Act 2000, to ensure that they strike the right balance between the need to protect public safety and the protection of individual freedoms

-amend the Extradition Act 2003 to strengthen public confidence in, and the operational effectiveness of, our extradition arrangements
+- amends the Extradition Act 2003 to strengthen public confidence in, and the operational effectiveness of, our extradition arrangements

 List of documents